gaba-tope/gaba-tope.github.io/_posts/2025-01-30-like-button.md

 #### 3-2.
 Create **SCSS for the Like Button**.

-I created and saved SCSS for the like button, as `_sass/custom/likeButton.scss` The SCSS I used is from [Matt Henley's "Like" button (codepen)](https://codepen.io/mattbhenley/pen/gQbWgd){:target='_blank'}
+I created and saved SCSS for the like button, as `_sass/custom/likeButton.scss`.
+The `likeButton.scss` is then imported into `_sass/custom/customOverride.scss` by `@import "./likeButton.scss";`.
+My blog setting is that the `customOverride.scss` file is again imported by `main.scss` file via `@import "custom/customOverride.scss";` such that the custom SCSS files are imported together into the main SCSS file.

+The SCSS I used is from [Matt Henley's "Like" button (codepen)](https://codepen.io/mattbhenley/pen/gQbWgd){:target='_blank'}

 <details>